 Conjunctivitis is the most common eye lesion.
 It usually causes mild eye redness and grittiness, but keratitis and anterior uveitis can develop also, causing eye pain, photophobia, and tearing.

 Reactive arthritis should be suspected in patients with acute, asymmetric arthritis affecting the large joints of the lower extremities or toes, particularly if there is tendinitis or a history of an antecedent diarrhea or dysuria.
-Diagnosis is ultimately clinical and requires the typical peripheral arthritis with symptoms of GU or GI infection or one of the other extra-articular features.
+Diagnosis is ultimately clinical and requires the typical peripheral arthritis with symptoms of genitourinary or gastrointestinal infection or one of the other extra-articular features.
 Because these features may manifest at different times, definitive diagnosis may require several months.
 Serum and synovial fluid complement levels are high, but these findings are not usually diagnostic and need not be measured.

 Disseminated gonococcal infection can closely simulate reactive arthritis.
 Arthrocentesis may fail to differentiate them, owing to inflammatory characteristics of synovial fluid in both disorders and the difficulty of culturing gonococci from this fluid.
 Clinical characteristics may help; disseminated gonococcal infection tends to involve upper and lower extremities equally, be more migratory, and not cause back pain, and vesicles tend not to be hyperkeratotic.
 A positive gonococcal culture from blood or skin lesions helps differentiate the two disorders, but a positive culture from the urethra or cervix does not.
 If differentiation is still difficult, ceftriaxone may be required for simultaneous diagnosis and treatment.